 Standing in sharp contrast to panicked thoughts that scream “something’s wrong with me, surely I need medication,” this approach to wellness focuses on long-term sustainability.

-- Creating awareness.
-Mindfulness is unique in that it’s not a management tool that aims at “getting you to be any different from how you already are.”
-Its function instead is to create awareness by re-introducing you to the self that got lost in the daily dash for success and security.
+- Awareness: Mindfulness differs from a number of treatment modalities in that the aim is not to change you, but rather to re-introduce you to the self that can get lost in the daily dash for success and security.
 Mindfulness teaches us to be unconditionally present through staying in the current moment, no matter what’s weighing on our minds.
 As such, it trains us to affirm life (no matter what its foibles may be).

 - Location: You can practice mindfulness anywhere, but as a novice, selecting a conducive environment can make all the difference.
 Once you’ve committed to becoming more mindful, choose a location that can bring it about.
 We suggest a quiet room, back porch, or shady spot under the trees.

-- Setting aside the time.
-Time management is critical—especially in the beginning—when you’re still sharpening your mindfulness honing abilities.
+- Time: Time management is critical—especially in the beginning—when you’re still sharpening your mindfulness honing abilities.
 Pick a manageable length of time for each session and set a schedule to make sure you consistently develop your mindfulness skills.

 When It Comes to Mindfulness, What Constitutes Success?

 As you continue with your mindfulness practice, you may begin to wonder: what constitutes success?
 Is it the total eradication of depressing thoughts or anxious moments?
 As life provides ample opportunities for these, probably not.
 However, mindfulness meditation can provide you the clarity and calmness you crave, while also serving as a viable long-term solution to issues like anxiety and depression.
 So why not give it a chance?
 You just might have nothing to lose but the overwhelming thoughts.